aluo96078/godm/docs/Readme.en.md

 - 💾 Supports CRUD and BulkCreate
 - 🧠 Supports complex query condition combinations (AND / OR)
 - 🔁 Supports MongoDB aggregation pipelines
+- 🔗 Supports eager loading of associated data with `with`
-- 💼 Built-in transaction encapsulation `WithTransaction`
+- 💼 Built-in transaction wrapper `WithTransaction`
 - 👀 Built-in Observer mechanism, supporting model-level, global, sorting, and filtering (Inspired by Laravel)
-- 🧪 Simple and easy to test, modular design facilitates expansion
+- 🧪 Concise and easy to test, modular design for easy extension

-## 👀 Observer Mechanism
+## 👀 Observer Mechanism (Model Listening)

-GODM has a built-in Observer system similar to Laravel Eloquent, allowing you to automatically trigger corresponding logic before and after the `Create`, `Update`, and `Delete` operations on models, suitable for scenarios such as data validation, logging, and event tracking.
+GODM has a built-in Observer system similar to Laravel Eloquent, allowing you to automatically trigger corresponding logic before and after the model's `Create`, `Update`, and `Delete` operations, suitable for scenarios like data validation, logging, and event tracking.

 ### 🎯 Supported Events